Your Heart Will Go On Despite Disaster in Poseidon

 Rating: PG-13 (intense prolonged scenes of disaster and peril)

 Director: Wolfgang Petersen

-Actors: Josh Lucas, Kurt Russell, Richard Dreyfuss, Jacinda Barrett, Jimmy Bennett, Emmy Rossum, Mike Vogel, Mia Maestro, Kevin Dillon, Stacy Ferguson
+Cast: Josh Lucas, Kurt Russell, Richard Dreyfuss, Jacinda Barrett, Jimmy Bennett, Emmy Rossum, Mike Vogel, Mia Maestro, Kevin Dillon, Stacy Ferguson

 Even though it’s common knowledge that “Poseidon” is a remake of the early-70s film “The Poseidon Adventure,” it’s difficult not to compare this ship-sinking adventure to that other disaster classic which won all the Oscars.
 Aside from that horrible Celine Dion theme song, of course, there’s a reason that “Titanic” still fares far better – even nine years later.
 And it’s because you actually care about what happens to Jack, Rose, their arch nemesis, Cal, and even a minor character like the unsinkable Molly Brown.

 Unfortunately, one can’t say the same for the main players in “Poseidon” because, well, you never learn much about what makes them tick as the story unfolds.
 What we do know, however, is that Dylan Johns (Josh Lucas) is a charming professional gambler with an undefined Navy background that ends up coming in rather handy later on.
 Then there’s Robert Ramsey (Kurt Russell), a former fireman (another helpful coincidence) and New York City mayor with a beautiful, bratty daughter (Emmy Rossum) who’s secretly engaged to Christian (Mike Vogel) but hasn’t bothered to tell Dad yet because Robert hasn’t exactly been supportive of the pairing.